 If the feedback system involving the thyroid gland is not functioning properly due to one of a variety of disorders, then increased or decreased amounts of thyroid hormones may result.
-When TSH concentrations are increased, the thyroid will make and release inappropriate amounts of T4 and T3 and the person may experience symptoms associated with hyperthyroidism.
-If there is decreased production of thyroid hormones, the person may experience symptoms of hypothyroidism.

 The following table summarizes some examples of typical test results and their potential meaning.